 Yet problems persisted.

 Despite their best efforts, the number of accidents and issues on the (deteriorating) roadways continued to increase from one year to the next.
-Three central factors to this issue was the fact that a.) automobiles were being designed with greater power and speed potential, b.) more and more motorists were on the road, and c.) headlamps and streetlights were not efficient enough to illuminate STOP signs — among other areas of interest — on their own.
+There were three central factors to this issue: a.) automobiles were being designed with greater power and speed potential; b.) more and more motorists were on the road; and, c.) headlamps and streetlights were not efficient enough to illuminate STOP signs on their own.

 Headlamps at that time only offered about 100 ft. of illuminated distance in front of the automobile.
 However, today we know that your average (undistracted, unfatigued) motorist traveling at, say, 30 MPH requires approximately 115 ft. – 187 ft. of stopping distance, taking into account average brake reaction times.
-As a result, if motorists traveled any faster than 30 MPH, there simply wasn’t enough distance for them to be able to react to an unfamiliar or unexpected STOP sign, and respond appropriately.
+As a result, there simply wasn’t enough distance for them to react to an unfamiliar or unexpected STOP sign and respond appropriately if motorists traveled any faster than 30 MPH.

 The need at this point in the evolution of the STOP sign design was to enhance its visibility and luminance.

 Experts considered multiple design strategies.
 The one that initially won during the 1930s was the incorporation of glass “beads” into traffic signs.
 Glass beads less than 1 inch in diameter were glued along the perimeter of the sign as well as along with the word, STOP.
 These beads incorporated an element of diffuse reflection which enhanced visibility at night when the motorist’s headlamps were on.